PDFTron/Content-Encoding-Samples/README.md

   3. Note that you may also need to restart your server, here is a [stackoverflow page](https://stackoverflow.com/questions/18261507/change-to-web-config-on-server-is-not-going-into-effect.) discuss about changing the web.config file on server.
   4. This has been tested on IIS 10, though this should work on IIS 7 and above. (web.config is only supported on IIS 7+)

+- Coming on the way:
+  - guide for Nginx

 ### Some useful links:
  - pdfnet-webviewer google group discussion: https://groups.google.com/g/pdfnet-webviewer/c/SeVvEpPAELg/m/bI4FcBy3BQAJ
  - Web FAQ troubleshooting: https://www.pdftron.com/documentation/web/faq/content-encoding/